theta360developers/plugin-guide/docs/use.md

 ![](img/use/mode-button-press.jpg)

-The *Camera status lamp* will turn solid white.
+The *Camera Status lamp* will turn solid white.

 ![](img/use/camera-status-lamp.png)